teacher trainings.

 WHAT IS YIN YOGA?

-we will cover the yin yoga practice and its meaning.
+• cover the yin yoga practice and its meaning

-we will explore yin poses and their effects on the body.
+• explore yin poses and their effects on the physical, energetic and emotional bodies

-we will experience and understand the meditative nature of the practice and why this is key to whole health.
+• allow an experiential exploration that supports intellectual understanding of the meditative nature of the practice and why it is a key to whole health

-we will open the doorway to the spiritual nature of our physical and subtle bodies through practice.
+• open the doorway to the spiritual nature of our physical and subtle bodies through practice

-This training covers the science as well as the esoteric and will leave you with a foundation and practical skills to share with others in a classroom setting.
+This training covers the science as well as the esoteric and will leave you with a foundation and practical skills to share with others in a classroom setting as well as deepen your own practice.

 This is a 40 hour training which includes 32 classroom hours with an expected 8 hours of home study.